xoxzo/blog.xoxzo.com/content/Use Cases/careermart-interview-en.md

-Title: 【Client Interview】High-frequency contacts established through the use of an SMS delivery API and its use in the hiring arena
+Title: [Client Interview]High-frequency contacts established through the use of an SMS delivery API and its use in the hiring arena
 Date: 2017-12-04 13:00
 Slug: careermart-interview
 Lang: en